partigabor/aromatica-old/content/items/long_pepper.md

 |       color      |   dreen to red when ripe, dark brown when dried   |
 |botanical database|[POWO](https://powo.science.kew.org/taxon/682031-1)|

 The spike-like cluster of fruits of Piper longum from India; fruit of Piper longum.
-Long Pepper (*Piper longum* L.) is a culinary and medicinal spice from the *Piperaceae* family,[^powo] originating in the region(s) of E. Himalaya to S. China; Indo-China; IndiaIt is used for its fruit, primarily for South and Souteast Asian cuisine; Ayurveda and TCM.
+Long Pepper (*Piper longum* L.) is a culinary and medicinal spice from the *Piperaceae* family,[^powo] originating in the region(s) of E. Himalaya to S. China; Indo-China; India.
+It is used for its fruit, primarily for South and Souteast Asian cuisine; Ayurveda and TCM.
 Its aroma is described as pungent, peppery, with a heat index of 4-9.[^ucla_medicinal_2002]

+[^powo]: POWO.
+(2022).
+Plants of the World Online (Botanical Database).
+Facilitated by the Royal Botanic Gardens, Kew. http://www.plantsoftheworldonline.org/
+[^ucla_medicinal_2002]: Medicinal Spices Exhibit.
+(2002).
+UCLA Biomedical Library: History & Special Collections. https://unitproj.library.ucla.edu/biomed/spice/index.cfm?spicefilename=taste.txt&itemsuppress=yes&displayswitch=0